 - Right-click the start menu icon > Click “Apps and Features” > In the search box type “Microsoft Edge” and select it

 - Now click the “Modify” button > Now click the “Repair” button

-There you have it that’s how you can fix connection problems with Microsoft Edge in Windows 10.
+There you have it that’s how you can fix Microsoft Edge not connecting to the internet on Windows.
 If you are still having problems with Edge then you might need to wait until a new update is released for Edge, as it could just be an issue with the program and update itself.

-We have more helpful Windows 10 posts here that you might like.
+We have more helpful Windows guides here that you might like.